ctu-geoforall-lab-projects/dp-tethal-2018-gisquick-doc/user-manual/time-support.rst

 Simple animation may be made using **Animation button**.
 When button is pressed upper value of range slider is being increased by its step every second.
-When slider is changed map canvas is updated.
+Every time slider is changed map canvas is updated.
 Once upper value reach slider maximum the lower value is increased in same pattern.
-Animation is ended when there is just one slider step difference between upper and lower value.
+Animation is end when difference between upper and lower value is just one  step.
 Second  way how to stop animation may be click on `STOP` button.
-It appeares when animation is on.
+It appeares only when animation is on.

 .. figure:: ../img/time-animation-stop.png